The Gun Self Defense Counter

 ActionAmerica.org encourages you to share this widget with your friends, by placing it on your web site, in the signature of your forum postings and on your MySpace page and other social networking sites.

 Note for Mac users: Some Mac users who are using Mavericks may at first think that the widget is not working.
-That's because, as a way to preserve battery life (and possibly ly to drive developers away from Flash and toward HTML5), under Mavericks, Apple now puts Flash and other plugins to sleep, by default.
+That's because, as a way to preserve battery life (and possibly to drive developers away from Flash and toward HTML5), under Mavericks, Apple now puts Flash and other plugins to sleep, by default.
 This means that unless you have changed the default, as have I, you will have to roll over the widget and click on the icon that appears, in order to awaken flash, before the widget will begin to tick.
-Since Mac battery life is to long to begin with, I chose to turn that feature off in the Safari Preferences Advanced Tab.
+However, since Mac battery life is so much longer than their PC counterparts to begin with, I chose to turn that feature off in the Safari Preferences Advanced Tab.
 You can also specify which sites will turn on plugins automatically.

 To share this widget with others, just select all of the text in the following box and copy it (Ctrl–C on a PC or Cmd–C on a Mac).
 Then, paste it into the HTML code of your web site, blog or forum posting (Ctrl–V on a PC or Cmd–V on a Mac), where you want the Gun Self-Defense Counter to appear on that page.
 That's all there is to it.
 Note that some blogs and forums may not allow "object" code, so we have also included the less used "embed" code version, for you to try, if the "object" code does not work.